SpaceG/spaceg.github.io/_posts/2015-02-27-worktime-tracking-harvest-app.markdown

 ---
 <h2 class="section-heading">Tracking your Worktime </h2>

 I have discovered a good App to track the Work Time.
 Go See [harvestapp.com](https://harvestapp.com/).
-Till now i use a small script from my Desktop App.
+So far I have used a small Script.
 I need a clean Timecounter and Harvestapp is perfect for.
 Now i decide to sign up to [spaceggithubio.harvestapp.com](https://spaceggithubio.harvestapp.com/account/login?return_to=%2Ftime).

 <!--